 Criminal Defense Attorneys Can Negotiate Plea Agreements

 Sometimes, after a person is charged with a crime, the charges will be dropped as a result of the defense attorney’s negotiations with the prosecutor.
 In other cases, the prosecutor may agree to drop the more serious charges if the defendant agrees to plead guilty to lesser charges or to cooperate with an ongoing investigation.
 The criminal defendant, not his or her attorney, always has the final word, however, on whether to accept a plea agreement.

 Depending on the severity of the crime, a defendant who is convicted may receive probation, have a fine imposed, be ordered to perform community service, be ordered to make restitution (pay back the losses caused by the criminal acts), be sentenced to prison or be sentenced to some combination thereof.
 An experienced white collar criminal defense attorney can work with the prosecutor to negotiate a deal that provides for the least severe punishment.
 If no deal is worked out, he or she can zealously represent the defendant in court, attempting to prove to the jury that the prosecutor cannot prove beyond a reasonable doubt that the defendant committed the crime.

 Being accused of a crime is a frightening and stressful event.
-A charge of a white collar crime imposes extra stress, since a person's professional or business integrity is often at issue.
+A charge of a white collar crime imposes extra stress, since a person’s professional or business integrity is often an issue.
 If you or someone you know has been charged with committing a white collar crime, do not delay.
-Call today to schedule a consultation with a white collar criminal defense attorney Frank Rubino From his home office in Miami, Florida, he serves clients throughout the world.
+Call 866-718-3994 today to schedule a consultation with white collar criminal defense attorney Frank Rubino From his home office in Miami, Florida, he serves clients throughout the world.